Rensselaer County Polling Sites are Inaccessible & Violate Federal Law

 In this, our inaugural Annual Report, we highlight some of our great achievements over the past few years.
 In our first four years, DRNY has fought to protect the rights of more than 10,000 people without any charge for our services.

 This publication provides information to parents, advocates, and school districts about the laws and regulations that define special education programs and services.
 Our hope is that through this publication parents, families and school districts will collaborate together in order to help students with disabilities meet their full potential.
 This document was created through the Special Education Task Force and is a reflection of the collaboration that is possible when schools and advocates, administrators and families work together to meet our obligation to students with disabilities.
 For more information about the Special Education Task Force go to www.nyspecialedtaskforce.org.

-For an English Version, read Special Education in Plain Language
+English Version: Special Education in Plain Language

-For a Spanish Version, read Educacion Especial En Lenguaje Sencillo
+Spanish Version: Educacion Especial En Lenguaje Sencillo

 This publication provides information to parents, advocates, and school districts about the laws, regulations, and policies of bullying and harassment in schools.
 Our hope is that through the use of this publication, parents, families, and school districts will collaborate in order to help students impacted by bullying and harassment.